mingus-sessions/nsmls/CUSTOMIZATION.md

-***Using pip install -e***

-Note that in Python one can test a installation using:

-pip install -e /path/to/application
+NOTE: in Python one can install a package using: pip install -e /path/to/application

-or when you're in the folder containing the setup.py file:

-pip install -e .

-(Yes, that's a dot.)

 When you now change something in your configuration, it will automatically applied to your installed version.

-If you've the configuration the way you like, unstall it using pip uninstall.

-Then install it the normal way using the makefile.
+When you're happy, uninstall it via pip and install the package using make.

 Sources: